ignited19/CSharpDrills/README.md

 # CSharpDrills
 C Sharp Training

-This Repo contains C# training
+This Repo contains C# training in the following areas:
+  -String processing and manipulation